 Small Business Saturday is a day for everyone — from the business owners who create jobs to the customers who buy locally — to support small businesses that invigorate the economy and keep communities thriving.
 It began in 2010 when American Express founded Small Business Saturday to help small businesses get more exposure during one of the biggest shopping weekends of the year.
 Last year, over 100 million people came out to shop at independently-owned small businesses on the day.

-I wondered if anyone noticed the irony of not-so-small American Express sponsoring a small business promotion.
+I wondered if anyone had noticed the irony of not-so-small American Express sponsoring a small business promotion.
 Bungalow Bill's blog did.